mizila-firox/chainlink-master/README.md

 Basically this plugs the internet cable to the blockchain computer.
 Functions allow you to have access to anything on the internet like APIs you can call from your contract, even add secret keys to access more sensitive information.

+Also Chainlink Functions can be used to do any sort of offchain heavy computation.

 Functions for example could fetch prices not provided by the Data Feeds, but really Functions is limitless.

 ### Automation